turbot/steampipe-docs/docs/develop/ai-tools/writing-tables.md

 ## Start Steampipe Service

-- Start the Steampipe service using `steampipe service start`.
+- Check if the Steampipe service is running with `steampipe service status`
+  - If it's not running, start it using `steampipe service start`.
-- If the service is already running, restart it using `steampipe service restart`.
+  - If it is already running, restart it using `steampipe service restart`.

 ## Verify Table Registration

+- Test if the Steampipe MCP server is available by running the `steampipe_table_list` tool.
+- If the Steampipe MCP server is available, you MUST use it to:
+  - Verify the table exists.
-- Use the Steampipe MCP server to verify the table exists and can be queried successfully.
+  - The table can be queried successfully.
+- If the Steampipe MCP server is not available:
+  - Use `steampipe query "SELECT column_name, data_type FROM information_schema.columns WHERE table_schema = '[plugin_name]' AND table_name = '[table_name]' ORDER BY ordinal_position"` to verify the table exists.
-- If the Steampipe MCP server is not available, use `.inspect [table_name]` to verify the table exists and `steampipe query "select * from [table_name] "` to test querying.
+  - Use `steampipe query "select * from [table_name] "` to test basic querying.
 ```

 ## Create Resources